aymalkhalid/100daysofhtmlCSS/instructions.md

+Let's start working on day 15,
+Great Job so far!
+You have completed the first 14 days of HTML and CSS.
+Now, let's take it a step further.
+By the end of this challenge, you will have created 100 unique and beautiful login pages, each with its own distinct background and UI/UX design.
 I want to add unique and beautiful looking background for login pages for 100 days.
 I wil be sharing them via my youtube channel.
 Let's find alternative ways for the UI/UX of login page.
 Compare/contrast tee pros and cons of each UI/UX Login page.
-With different combinitions of color palette.

-let's work this out step by step to be sure we have right answer.
+With different combinitions of color palette. let's work this out step by step to be sure we have right answer for the best UI/UX design for login page day by day.
+Let's start for the next 15th day of HTML and CSS.